Skip to main content

 • A Spiideo camera where your arena scoreboard is visible

-Setup Scoreboard OCR on your Scenes
+Set Up Scoreboard OCR on your Scene

 Setting up a scoreboard OCR can only be done by an admin on the account.
-If you are a scheduler or CloudStudio operator you will not be able to set the OCR up.

 To start setting the OCR up:

-2. Click on 'Settings'
+2. Click 'Settings'

-3. Scroll down and click 'Add scoreboard'
+3. Scroll down and click 'Add scoreboard.'

-5. Click 'Next'
+5. Click 'Next'.

 You'll now have the option of choosing your method of calibration.
-Here you can choose to either calibrate Live (real-time camera image) or from a previous recording.
+Here you can choose to either calibrate live (real-time camera image) or from a previous recording.
 If you choose the second option, it is important that the cameras have not moved since that recording.

-Live Calibration of an OCR Scoreboard
+Live Calibration

-Before you start to calibrate using the live image make sure to turn the scoreboard on in the arena.
+Before you start to calibrate using the live image, make sure to turn the scoreboard on in the arena.
 For best practice, light up as many digits as possible.

 • The match clock (required)